oddbird/css-sandbox/src/scope/explainer.md

 should override _source order_,
 but otherwise cascade layers & specificity should take precedence.
-This is a big point of departure from the original spec.

 Given the same origin & importance, layering, and specificity -- inner "more proximate" scope would take precedence